 Manufactured homes (sometimes but not always called mobile homes) and modular homes are not the same thing.

-• Manufactured houses are not built on permanent foundations.
-They can be moved between locations.
-Specific regulations and laws apply to these relocations.
+Manufactured houses are not built on permanent foundations.
+They can be moved between locations, and specific regulations and laws apply to these relocations.

 2. Modular Homes vs Prefab Homes